JackieDo/Artisan-PHP-CS-Fixer/README.md

 $ php artisan vendor:publish --provider="Jackiedo\ArtisanPhpCsFixer\ArtisanPhpCsFixerServiceProvider"
 ```

-This will create one file named `.php_cs` in the root directory of your project.
+This will create one file named `.php-cs-fixer.php` in the root directory of your project.
 This file is returned an instance of `PhpCsFixer\ConfigInterface` which lets you configure the rules, the files and directories that need to be analyzed.
 From now and then, you can share this file with all of your developing team members.
 The rest is you have to think of a way to always sync this file for your team.

 ## Exclusion of the cache file
-Whenever you run the artisan `php-cs-fixer:fix` command, one file with named `.php_cs.cache` will be created at the root directory of your project.
+Whenever you run the artisan `php-cs-fixer:fix` command, one file with named `.php-cs-fixer.cache` will be created at the root directory of your project.
 You can exclude this file by append following line into `.gitignore` file:

 ```
-.php_cs.cache
+.php-cs-fixer.cache
 ```

 ## License